Covid-19 - Attending our Hospitals

 - Please follow the instructions given by staff and on signage during your visit/stay in hospital

-Please Infection prevention and control
+Please observe our infection prevention and control guidance

 - Please use hand sanitiser provided and wash your hands often with soap and water